The Sound of Healing

 Sound Vibrations

-Harmonic Frequencies
+Harmonic Frequencies and Healing

 Now that science can measure and confirm the profound effects of harmonic frequencies on healing, sound therapy is gaining recognition as a valid treatment modality for many conditions.
 It has proven effective in relieving stress and anxiety-related afflictions such as fibromyalgia and post-traumatic stress disorder (PTSD).